 This is why it is such an important question:

-Note: I know I’m simplifying things a bit to just focus on writers.
+The calculator weaves in some suggested numbers based on my experience over the years, such as the effort (in hours) to write each page depending on the scenario.My hope is that it will help teams to focus on the key numbers around their content challenges and manage their projects accordingly.Note: I know I’m simplifying things a bit to just focus on writers.
 Producing web content can take illustrators, videographers, animators, etc to get the job done.
 But the principle is the same.
 Try the calculator now.